aws-observability/aws-o11y-recipes/docs/recipes/fargate-eks-metrics-go-adot-ampamg.md

 eksctl create cluster -f cluster-config.yaml
 ```

-### Create an ECR repository
+### Create ECR repository

-In order to deploy our application to EKS we need a container registry.
+In order to deploy our application to EKS we need a container repository.
-You can use the following command to create a new ECR registry in your account.
+You can use the following command to create a new ECR repository in your account:

 ```
 aws ecr create-repository \